Puolimatkassa/IODS-project/README.md

 # IODS-project
-Template for the IODS course
+Template for the IODS course modified by Eero Hippeläinen 051121